phpmyadmin/phpmyadmin/config.rst

-    When using the JavaScript based query window, it will always get updated when you click on a new table/db to browse and will focus if you click on "Edit :abbr:`SQL (structured query language)`" after using a query.
-You can suppress updating the query window by checking the box "Do not overwrite this query from outside the window" below the query textarea.
+    When using the JavaScript based query window, it will always get updated when you click on a new table/db to browse and will focus if you click on :guilabel:`Edit SQL` after using a query.
+You can suppress updating the query window by checking the box :guilabel:`Do not overwrite this query from outside the window` below the query textarea.
 Then you can browse tables/databases in the background without losing the contents of the textarea, so this is especially useful when composing a query with tables you first have to look in.
 The checkbox will get automatically checked whenever you change the contents of the textarea.
 Please uncheck the button whenever you definitely want the query window to get updated even though you have made alterations.

     If :config:option:`$cfg['QueryHistoryDB']` is set to ``true`` you can specify the amount of saved history items using